Further East

 The Place To Be Inspired.

-So, step through the doors.
+So, open the door, choose your pathway.
 Open your mind.
 Follow the sound of Asia-Pacific, amplified . . .

 WHAT TO EXPECT